-Who sits on the judicial panel that reviews sexual or interpersonal misconduct cases?
+Who sits on the conduct panel that reviews sexual or interpersonal misconduct cases?

-A: There are two Judicial Officers assigned to each case.
-If the decision of the case is appealed, the appeal is heard de novo (anew) by the Student Conduct Committee.
+A: There are two Conduct Officers assigned to each case.
+If the decision of the case is appealed, the appeal is heard by the Student Conduct Committee.
 The Student Conduct Committee is comprised of faculty, staff and students, and a minimum of three people (one faculty and one student) is needed to make quorum.

 Is the burden of proof/standard of review preponderance of the evidence in all sexual and interpersonal misconduct cases?